 - A featured image—so easy to forget.
 Look at the specifications above for guidance.

-- “We’ve received publish approval“—a box you yourself check when you have gotten the green light to publish your post.
+- Final publish approval—a box you yourself check when you have gotten the green light to publish your post.
+This box may be reworded, but always reflects that you have verified all is ready to be published.
 (You’ll need to check this box in the Document pane before you try to publish your post.)

 This site compiles a public portfolio of all posts for which you are listed as (co-)author.
-In addition to your posts, the portfolio will display your own summary of the course, and (similar to the Lewis & Clark website) your name and avatar.
+In addition to your posts and other outcomes, the portfolio will display your own summary of the course, and (similar to the Lewis & Clark website) your name and avatar.